PlasmaControl/DESC/docs/external_objectives.rst

 This section walks through the implementation of wrapping the ideal MHD linear stability code TERPSICHORE, which is written in FORTRAN.
 It summarizes how the external function was written to call TERPSICHORE from DESC, and can be used as a template for wrapping other codes.
-The code is abbreviated for brevity, but the full source code can be found in ``desc/experimental/_terpsichore.py``.
+The code shown here is abbreviated and slightly modified for brevity, but the full source code can be found in ``desc/experimental/_terpsichore.py``.

 The external function in this case is named ``terpsichore``, and takes the following
 arguments: